List of content you will read in this article:

 In this article, we talked about Virtual Private Servers and explained what they are, why they are used, and how they work.

 We also explored Amazon Web Service, a form of Virtual Private Cloud computing that gives you a lot of flexibility, unlimited computing resources, and virtually one hundred percent uptime.
 We compared the two and explained the advantages and disadvantages of each and which one you might be best suited to use.
-We hope this article helped you, and thanks for reading!
+We hope this article helped you to understand the comparison between VPS vs AWS. and thanks for reading!